Varuni13/Meesho_Attributes_Predictions/README.md

 This project uses the Visual Taxonomy Dataset, which includes:

 	o Train and test images

 	o Attribute information for categories in train.csv and category_attributes.parquet.

 **Usage**

 1. Run the Pipeline:

 	Execute the Python script to preprocess data, extract features, train the model, and generate  predictions:

 	python visual_taxonomy_pipeline.py

 2. Verify Output:

 	o Feature extraction and model training logs will appear in the console.

 	o Submission file is generated at: submission.csv.

 3. Notes on Model Weights:

 	The pre-trained MobileNetV2 weights (mobilenet_v2_weights_tf_dim_ordering_tf_kernels_1.0_128_no_top.h5) must be 	downloaded separately and placed in the appropriate directory (/data/).

 **Model Training and Evaluation**

 o Feature Extraction : We use a pre-trained MobileNetV2 model (with the top layers removed) to extract feature vectors from the images.
-These features are then used for classification. o	Classification: A MultiOutputClassifier with a Random Forest base model is trained on the extracted features.
+These features are then used for classification.

+o Classification: A MultiOutputClassifier with a Random Forest base model is trained on the extracted features.
 This allows the model to predict multiple attributes for each image.

 o Evaluation Metrics :Accuracy and F1-Score (both Micro and Macro) are computed on the validation data to evaluate model performance.

 **Inference**

-1. Once the model is trained, the following steps are used to generate predictions for the test dataset:
+	1.Once the model is trained, the following steps are used to generate predictions for the test dataset:

-2. Feature Extraction: The test images are processed using the same feature extraction pipeline.
+	2.Feature Extraction: The test images are processed using the same feature extraction pipeline.

-3. Prediction: The trained Random Forest classifier predicts the attributes for each product.
+	3.Prediction: The trained Random Forest classifier predicts the attributes for each product.

-4. Submission Formatting: The predictions are formatted into a submission.csv file, as required by the Kaggle competition.
+	4.Submission Formatting: The predictions are formatted into a submission.csv file, as required by the Kaggle competition.
 	To run the inference script, use:

 Python inference.py

 This will:

 	• Load the pre-trained model and the test data.

 	• Process the test images.

 	• Predict the attributes for each product.

 	• Format the predictions into a Kaggle-compatible CSV file (submission.csv).

 **Submission**

 The generated submission file is formatted according to the competition requirements:

 	• Each product in the test set has the correct number of attributes predicted.

 	• Missing attributes are filled with the default value (dummy_value).

 The final submission file (submission.csv) will be saved in the current directory.

 **Acknowledgments**

 	• Kaggle for hosting the competition and providing the datasets.

 	• TensorFlow for enabling deep learning workflows.

 	• MobileNetV2 for providing pre-trained weights used in feature extraction.

 	• scikit-learn for supporting multi-output classification.

 Feel free to reach out via GitHub Issues for any questions or feedback.